 Nearly 10 years have passed since our parish gathered to rededicate our newly renovated church building to the patronage of Our Lady of Guadalupe.
 This much-needed renovation of the church building, friary, and the offices was only accomplished by the generosity and hard work of all our parishioners here in our community.

 Our growth and development have brought us now into a moment of great opportunity and excitement.
 With more than 1600 families attending Sunday Mass each week, and the growth of the School’s enrollment in recent years, we find that we are in need of more space.
-Our hope is to build a multipurpose facility – one that would include space for parish-wide gatherings as well as a science lab and a music/technology classroom.
+Our plan is to build a multipurpose facility – one that would include space for administration, meeting, ministry, gatherings and a science lab and a music/technology classroom.